2022–23 Niagara Purple Eagles men's basketball team

 The 2022–23 Niagara Purple Eagles men's basketball team represented Niagara University in the 2022–23 NCAA Division I men's basketball season.
-The Purple Eagles, led by fourth-year head coach Greg Paulus, played their home games at the Gallagher Center in Lewiston, New York as members of the Metro Atlantic Athletic Conference.
+The Purple Eagles, led by fourth-year head coach Greg Paulus, played their home games at the Gallagher Center in Lewiston, New York as members of the Metro Atlantic Athletic Conference (MAAC).

+The Purple Eagles finished the season 16–15, 10–10 in MAAC play, to finish in a tie for fifth place.
+They defeated Siena in the quarterfinals of the MAAC tournament, before falling to top-seeded and eventual champions Iona in the quarterfinals.

 Previous season

-The Purple Eagles finished the 2021–22 season 14–16, 9–11 in MAAC play to finish tied for fifth place.
+The Purple Eagles finished the 2021–22 season 14–16, 9–11 in MAAC play, to finish tied for fifth place.
 As the No. 5 seed, they were defeated by No. 4 seed Monmouth in the quarterfinals of the MAAC tournament.